Current Resources for Coronavirus (COVID-19)

 - Tax and economic recovery incentives

 Over the past several decades, our firm has helped hundreds of clients plan for potential emergencies and rebuild their businesses in the wake of disasters, both large and small.
 We are perhaps best known for our work following the series of Hurricanes Katrina, Rita, and Wilma, which swept across the Gulf Coast in 2005 as part of that year’s record-breaking Atlantic hurricane season.
 Immediately after Hurricane Katrina passed, we began helping businesses and individuals in Louisiana, Alabama, and elsewhere, despite the fact that the firm’s largest office, in New Orleans, was still inaccessible.
 Firm lawyers from across the United States created a legal think tank to anticipate and identify issues clients would face during that time of unprecedented loss and challenge.
-Since then, we have followed a similar model to assist clients immediately following the widespread flooding in the Midwest, after Hurricanes Gustav and Ike, and in the wake of other major disasters.
+Since then, we have followed a similar model to assist clients in preparation and response to disasters such as a widespread flood, a hurricane, a healthcare crisis, or other major event.

 During a crisis, information is a businesses’ most important tool and clear, timely client communications are our top priority.
 We regularly distribute recovery-related information using the firm’s E*Communications center, through ongoing seminars, and via one-on-one meetings that, in most instances, are held on a pro bono basis.
 In recognition of our service following Hurricane Katrina, New Orleans CityBusiness named our Disaster Preparedness & Recovery Client Team one of the 2006 Innovators of the Year — the first law firm to receive this honor.

 At all times, our goal is to get clients back in business.
-We help clients address their immediate needs following a disaster and provide counsel on the short- and long-term opportunities available to disaster victims.
-Many government programs last for years after the triggering event, and we continue to advise clients on available incentives, including the Gulf Opportunity Zone (GO Zone) Act of 2005 and related legislation.
+We help clients address their immediate needs following a disaster and provide counsel on the short- and long-term opportunities.
+Many government programs last for years after the triggering event, and we continue to advise clients on available incentives and related legislation.

 By their very nature, disasters are unpredictable.
 But it is possible to prepare for and recover from such unforeseen events.
 Our Disaster Preparedness & Recovery Client Team remains poised to assist clients when and where such challenges arise.